Why some Swiss Abroad struggle to renew their passports

 Swiss passports must be renewed in person because they contain biometric data.
 This forces some Swiss Abroad to travel hundreds or even thousands of kilometres, which can be difficult for those with health, time or financial limitations.

 Jacqueline Martindale emigrated many years ago from Geneva to the Boston area in the northeastern United States.
 She is 91, legally blind, and relies on a walker.
-When she recently had to renew her passport, the Swiss consulate in New York told her that “she could only do this by travelling to the New York consulate in person”, her husband, John, explains This would have meant a trip of roughly 350 kilometres.
+When she recently had to renew her passport, the Swiss consulate in New York told her that “she could only do this by travelling to the New York consulate in person”, her husband, John, explains.
+This would have meant a trip of roughly 350 kilometres.

 Last year, 78,124 Swiss Abroad renewed their identity documents.
 In countries as large as the United States, getting to a mission with consular services often requires a significant investment of time and money.

-“Age and health issues aside, any Swiss person living in the Boston area or any other place not convenient to Manhattan who wants to renew their passport would have to be able to give up as much as a full day or more for travel as well as spend a lot of money,” John Martindale said.
+“Age and health issues aside, any Swiss person living in the Boston area or any other place not convenient to Manhattan who wants to renew their passport would have to be able to give up as much as a full day or more for travel as well as spend a lot of money,” John Martindale says.
 “In my wife’s case, someone would have to travel with her, doubling the cost. […] Is this a deliberate government policy to deter Swiss people from renewing their passport?
 Or is it just bureaucracy?”

 Some Swiss Abroad even have to travel to another country to replace a passport.
 The embassy and regional consular centre in Bangkok, for example, serves the consular needs of Swiss Abroad not just in Thailand but also in Cambodia, Laos, Malaysia and Myanmar.